 Slow Learners and Reluctant Learners

 Slow learners should not be confused with reluctant learners.
-A slow learner wants to learn and works hard to perform well but they never seem to reach the mark.
+A slow learner wants to learn and works hard to perform well, academically, but they never seem to reach the expected mark.

-On the other hand, a reluctant learner is a child who creates problems in class since he doesn’t want to learn.
-He is unwilling to co-operate with his teacher.
+On the other hand, a reluctant learner is a child who creates problems in class since they don't want to learn.
+One of the characteristics that identifies a student as a reluctant learner is their unwillingness to co-operate with their teacher.

 Characteristics of slow learners

-- They lack social skills making it difficult for them to interact with other children or adults.
-In addition, they don’t understand the rules of social engagement.
+- They lack social skills.
+This disadvantages them as they find it difficult to interact with other children, or adults.
+In addition, they don’t understand the rules governing social engagement.

 - Even though they like talking to people, they find it difficult initiating a conversation.
 This is attributed to their shyness which stems from low self-esteem.